 Leave them at home!
 Just kidding.
 Children are very much welcome.
 Will your kids cry, fuss, or make noise during the service?
 Yup.
 We expect that.
 We also have a nursery and an area where you can take them if it becomes too much for them (or you).

 First Lutheran Church is a member church of The Lutheran Church - Missouri Synod.
 As such, we keep the ancient and widespread practice of closed communion.
 This is to say, that we welcome all people to hear the Gospel proclaimed and to participate in worship, but Communion is reserved for those who share in our confession of faith (1 Corinthians 11).

 We believe that a person must be instructed on what we believe, teach and confess concerning Communion before being admitted to share in this glorious meal.
-Therefore, we ask those outside of The Lutheran Church - Missouri Synod (LCMS) and her sister denominations, to refrain from participating in Communion.
+Therefore, we ask those outside of The Lutheran Church - Missouri Synod (LCMS) and her partner church bodies, to refrain from participating in Communion.

 If this is confusing, is concerning to you or if you wish to be instructed on our beliefs or have any other questions, please feel free to speak with the pastor or an elder when you visit.

 We have much going on.
 For a small church, we keep busy.
 We typically have Bible studies during the week.
 We have outreach events and activities.
 We are always interested in new ideas and people who want to help out.
 Our members are constantly coming up with unique ways to serve others and share the love of Christ.

 We now how worship services online on our Facebook page.
 You can also find more things that we are up to on there.